I love answering questions from my students. In my experience, students who ask questions usually learn English faster.

 1. Real English

 Have you ever tried to watch an English film without subtitles?
 Did it drive you crazy?
-Were you shocked that you understood so little?
+Were you shocked that you understood so little, or maybe you experienced “information overload.”

 “Real English” is fast, natural, and it’s spoken with different accents.
 Sometimes different people are speaking at the same time.
 Sometimes people are speaking with food in their mouths.